-Penalties Specific to ONLY X-Strut will be deducted from each judge's score:
+Penalties Specific to ONLY X-Strut will be deducted from each judges score:

-- o A 0.5 % penalty which equals (0.5) point penalty per out of step, twirling more than 2 revolutions, omitting required basic, floor contact with any part of body other than feet, performance after final salute, drop and incorrect salute. - A 1% penalty which equals (1.0) point penalty for incorrect floor pattern. - o A 1% penalty which equals (1.0) point penalty for failure to salute.
+- A 0.5 % penalty which equals (0.5) point penalty per out of step, twirling more than 2 revolutions, omitting required basic, floor contact with any part of body other than feet, performance after final salute, drop and incorrect salute. - o A 1% penalty which equals (1.0) point penalty for incorrect floor pattern - o A 1% penalty which equals (1.0) point penalty for failure to salute formance.

-The Content Restrictions penalties are recorded separately by a designated penalty judge and are given to the WFNBTA judges to deduct from their gross score following the athlete's performance.
+The Content Restrictions penalties are recorded separately by a designated penalty judge and are given to the WFNBTA judges to deduct from their gross score following the athlete's per c.
+Normalizing Scores for Tie Breaking Process